russkel/pwmdriver/README.md

 # pwmdriver - ROS2 SysFS PWM Driver

 A simple PWM driver that uses the Linux Kernel `sysfs` interface to configure PWM devices.
-The driver also supports PPM outputs (for servos and RC motor controllers).
+The driver also supports PPM style outputs (for servos and RC motor controllers).

 ## Features